US News ranks Master of Fine Arts Program in Metal/Jewelry as #1 in nation

 “Within what is a superb MFA program overall, our metalsmiths and jewelers have achieved particular distinction,” said Fine Arts Dean Kurt Daw.
 “Along with nationally-recognized accomplishments of the faculty members Jamie Bennet and Myra Mimlitsch-Gray, both of whom have received Chancellors Awards for teaching, the program also received boosts to its reputation due to the national prominence of our technician, John Cogswell, and many extremely distinguished alumni from the program.
 This is a richly deserved honor for a very accomplished program.”

-For more detailed information regarding applications, course offerings and other degree requirements, call the Graduate Office at (845) 257-3285 or browse this Web site.
+For more detailed information regarding applications, course offerings and other degree requirements, call the Graduate Office at: (845) 257-3285

-U.S. News bases its rankings on the ratings of academic experts.
-Deans, program directors and senior faculty are asked to judge the quality of a particular program on a scale of 1-5, ranging from “marginal” to “outstanding.”
+U.S. News & World Report bases its rankings on the ratings of academic experts.
+Deans, program directors, and senior faculty are asked to judge the quality of a particular program on a scale of 1-5, ranging from “marginal” to “outstanding.”

-For more information about how U.S. News calculates rankings, visit their Web site.
+For more information about how U.S. News & World Report calculates rankings, visit their Web site.